 The potential for conflict between sales and marketing in any B2B organisation is well known.
 It wastes time and effort and the opportunity cost can be enormous.
-In this post, we consider if a transition to inbound marketing could help improve the marketing and sales relationship.
+In this post, we consider if a transition to inbound marketing can help improve the marketing and sales relationship.

 The Clash Between Sales And Marketing

 Many B2B sales teams, pressured by call rate and visit targets, waste time on prospects unlikely to ever contribute to sales numbers.
 There can be a tendency to visit easy targets or those always ready to chat even when there is no business opportunity.